Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 There are several types of food poisoning:

-toxic poisoning (non-infectious)- are caused by the ingestion of natural or chemical toxins (poison of inedible mushrooms and plants, as well as chemicals) into the body along with food.
+toxic poisoning (non-infectious)– caused by the ingestion of natural or chemical toxins into the body along with food (poison of inedible mushrooms and plants, as well as chemicals).

 If you suspect toxic poisoning caused by poisonous mushrooms, berries or chemicals that have entered the body along with food, consult a doctor immediately!
-This type of poisoning is very dangerous, so you should not treat it yourself !!!
+This type of poisoning is very dangerous, so you should not treat it yourself!!!

 Symptoms of food poisoning